tayloraswift/swift-png/examples/README.md

 > visualization of the generated gradient.

 We can create an indexed image by defining an indexed layout, and passing the grayscale samples we obtained earlier to one of the pixel-packing APIs.
-The `init(packing:size:layout:metadata)` initializer will treat the grayscale samples as pixel colors, not indices, and will try to match the pixel colors to entries in the given palette.
-This is not what we want, so we need to use a variant of that function, `init(packing:size:layout:metadata:indexer)`, and pass it a custom **indexing function**.
+The `init(packing:size:layout:metadata:)` initializer will treat the grayscale samples as pixel colors, not indices, and will try to match the pixel colors to entries in the given palette.
+This is not what we want, so we need to use a variant of that function, `init(packing:size:layout:metadata:indexer:)`, and pass it a custom **indexing function**.

 ```swift
 let indexed:PNG.Data.Rectangular = .init(packing: v, size: image.size,